ESMCI/cime/doc/source/ccs/troubleshooting.rst

 Troubleshooting case creation
 -----------------------------

-Generally, `create_newcase  <../Tools_user/create_newcase.html>`_ errors are reported to the terminal and should provide some guidance about what caused them.
+Generally, ``create_newcase`` errors are reported to the terminal and should provide some guidance about what caused them.

-If `create_newcase  <../Tools_user/create_newcase.html>`_ fails on a relatively generic error, first check to make sure the command-line arguments match the interface's specification.
+If ``create_newcase`` fails on a relatively generic error, first check to make sure the command-line arguments match the interface's specification.
 See the help text to review usage.

 ::

-   > create_newcase --help
+     create_newcase --help

 Troubleshooting problems in cime scripts
 ----------------------------------------